viet34tqc/notebook/technical-terms.md

 ## Serialization

-The process whereby an object or data structure is translated into a format suitable for transfer over a network
+The process whereby an object or data structure is translated into a more suitable format for transfering over a network.
+This is an appropriate place for transforming and sanitizing data before sending it in request or response.
+For example, sensitive data like password should be excluded from the response.

 In JavaScript, for example, you can serialize an object to a JSON string by calling the function JSON.stringify().